Michael Costello (fashion designer): Television

 In 2016, Costello collaborated with award-winning costume designer Lou Eyrich to design gowns for Lady Gaga for the TV series American Horror Story, leading up to the team's Primetime Emmy Award win for Outstanding Costumes For a Contemporary Series, Limited Series or Movie.

 On July 12, 2016, Costello appeared on Good Morning America and won a nationwide fashion challenge.
 The following day, he worked with Kim Kardashian in creating a red carpet dress for the ESPY Awards.
 The styling session was filmed for E!
 Entertainment Television's Keeping Up With the Kardashians.

 Costello has appeared as a fashion guest for television shows like Wendy, Steve Harvey Show, Good Day LA, Good Day NY, and more.

 Achievements

 On March 18, 2017, Costello received a star on the Palm Springs Walk of Stars.
 The presentation was held by Palm Springs Mayor Robert Moon, who also gave Costello the key to the City of Palm Springs and declared March 18 as the "Michael Costello Day".

 Controversies

 Costello has had multiple feuds with African-American women, in which he has been accused of stealing designs and calling them racial slurs.
 Chrissy Teigen threatened him.
 British singer Leona Lewis accused him of bullying her after not fitting in one of his dresses.
-Asian-American model Shereen Wu accused Costello for changing her race to white by using AI.
+Asian-American model Shereen Wu accused Costello of changing her race to white by using AI.